ShastraOS/shastraos-packages-mirrorlist/README.md

 ### Packages required for Shastra from Shastra Repository

-- Brave bin also inculded in db
+- brave-bin and onlyoffice-bin also inculded in db

 ##### To add other packages
 - Clone the repo